 100-400mm GM OSS

-Then I added the 16-35mm to quench my desire for wider shots of landscapes and architecture.
 The 55mm was added when I wanted better portraits (with more bokeh!) of family.
-It has become one of my most used lenses due to its compact size, sharpness and good low light performance.
+It has become one of my most used lenses due to its compact size, sharpness and good low light performance and now I find it handy for everything from product shots to general walking around shots while walking around a new city.

 While the vast majority of my shooting is outdoors I have been curious about a basic studio setup for product shots and tinkering with flash portraits.
 I have little experience in this realm so I just wanted something basic to start with but powerful enough to still create some solid product shots.
 I ended up with a two 400W strobe kit from Neewer along with a white cloth backdrop.